FC Rotor Volgograd: 2015–present: Revival and a new decline

 In the 2015 season Rotor won the Amateur League Chernozemye (South-West Region) division at the first attempt by 11 points, suffering only one defeat in 22 games.
 The 45,000-seater Volgograd Arena was under construction on their old Central Stadium site, and it was reported in August 2015 that the first team was still interested in moving into the facility after the 2018 World Cup, which made attaining a higher league status a priority.
 They were licensed for third-tier Russian Professional Football League for the 2016–17 season.
 They won their zone of the PFL in the 2016–17 season and were promoted to the second-level Russian National Football League for 2017–18.

 Despite ending the 2017–18 season in the relegation zone, the club stayed in the league for the 2018–19 season as another team that finished above them in the table failed to obtain the league license.

 On 15 May 2020, FNL season was abandoned due to the COVID-19 pandemic in Russia.
 As Rotor was in the 1st position in the standings, they were promoted to the Russian Premier League for the 2020–21 season, returning to the top level after a 16-year break.

 In the 2020–21 Russian Premier League season, Rotor only was able to score 15 goals in 30 games, and finished in 15th place, leading to relegation back to FNL after one season in the top tier.
 They also were awarded two losses due to a COVID-19 outbreak in the squad.
 In the 2021–22 Russian Football National League, Rotor finished 18th out of 20 clubs, suffering second consecutive relegation.

 In the 2023–24 season, Rotor qualified for the Second League promotion play-offs, in which they defeated FC Novosibirsk to earn promotion back to the Russian First League.

+In the 2025-26 season, Rotor qualified for the First League promotion play-offs, they were defeated 2–1 on aggregate by Akron Tolyatti and remained in the First League.